alphagov/publishing-e2e-tests/CONTRIBUTING.md

   - If the test is failing consistently it might be a sign that something different in the stack is broken
 - Next we want to stop the test failing for users of the suite:
-  - Create a PR which skips the flaky test in this repository e.g.
+  - Create a PR which marks the test as flaky in this repository e.g.
     ```ruby
-    scenario "Change note on a Countryside Stewardship Grant", skip: true do
+    scenario "Change note on a Countryside Stewardship Grant", flaky: true do
       ...
     end
     ```